The healthcare system in Spain is ranked among the best in the world, and this helpful guide provides everything you need to know as an expat.

 If you want to be seen by a medical specialist in Spain, you will need to have a referral from a family doctor.
 Bear in mind that waiting times can be long for highly prescribed analyses or certain specialist services.
 If you have private health insurance, you will be able to see a specialist much faster than going through the public system.

-You can find out more information in our detailed guides to visiting the doctor in Spain and medical specialists in Spain.
+You can find out more information in our detailed guides to visiting the doctor in Spain.

 The standard of women’s healthcare facilities in Spain is generally good.
 However, it can vary across the regions, with more available in urban environments.
 Pregnant women in Spain have access to gynecologists and midwives through either public or private provision.
 Most births take place in a hospital, although home births are becoming popular.